 What the hell happened?

-Ironically, athletes frequently report a loss of appetite during heavy training and calorie restriction.
+Ironically, athletes frequently report a loss of appetite during heavy training and calorie restriction (overtraining is a great appetite suppressant).
 But periods of low appetite and low energy intake are always followed by periods of insatiable hunger and overeating.

-To prevent these ups and downs you need a feeding routine that provides you with sufficient nourishment at regular intervals.
+To prevent these ups and downs you need a meal pattern that provides sufficient nourishment at regular intervals.
 Consume 3-4 meals spread throughout the day with proper workout nutrition to fuel your workouts (even on low calorie days).

 Going too low in calories will come back to haunt you.
 Always.